autocrypt/autocrypt/doc/key-discovery.rst

 -----------------------------

-Autocrypt pins down key formats and algorithms to reduce the requirements for autocrypt-supporting implementations.
+Autocrypt pins down key formats and algorithms to reduce the requirements for Autocrypt-supporting implementations.
 If OpenPGP key format is used, the message also uses OpenPGP Message encoding (PGP/MIME, RFC 3156)

 **For New Users**